Tips for sellers, prior to selling

 Buyers want a house that looks cared for.
 Walking up the front step to see a crooked shutter will make then buyer wonder what else wasn’t taken care of.
-The same goes for a ripped screen or another unrepaired problem.
+The same goes for a ripped screen, paint-chipped front door, rusted handle or another unrepaired problem.
 So before putting your home on the market, walk around the outside and inside of your home and turn a critical eye on everything.

 Make a list of anything you see that needs to be repaired.
 If you can’t objectively do this, ask a relative, friend or neighbor to help.
 Your list should include crooked fixtures, cracks in door frames, missing dowels in a stair rail, broken tile in the kitchen, moldy or missing tiles in the bathroom, missing glass on an oven, and on and on.
 Anything you’ve been living with that bugs you will turn off a potential buyer.
 Now is the time to take care of all those small issues.